The Gear

 • MSR Dragonfly stove (with a Quietstove Damper Cap or DragonTamer3)

-• MSR MiniWorks EX Microfilter (Had this older one for 20+ years)
+• MSR MiniWorks EX Microfilter (Had this original version for 20+ years)

 • MSR Dromedary Bag (MiniWorks attaches directly to fill opening)